-Welding Tool Kit and Advanced Welding Tool Kit above plus:
+Advanced Welding Tool Kit above plus:

 - SMAW Gloves

 - GTAW Gloves

-- Drivers Gloves
+- Driver Gloves

 - Wire Brush

-- Y Connect
+- Argon Hose with Fittings

 - Grinding Discs (additional)

 - Aluminum Grinding Discs

 - Flap Wheel for Stainless Steel

 - Stainless Steel Wire Brush

-- Argon Hose with Fittings

-Students receive their Welding or Advanced Welding tool kits during the first week of class, and these are nonrefundable.
+Students receive select items of their Advanced Welding tool kits during the first week of class, and these are nonrefundable; the remainder of the items in the Advanced Welding tool kit are distributed after the trial period.
 The Master Welder tool kit add-on will be distributed once the student reaches 901 actual hours.